LIVELUCKY/snippets-retype/README.md

-# youtube-snippet-videos-maker README
+# snippet-retyper README

-This is the README for your extension "youtube-snippet-videos-maker".
+This is the README for your extension "snippet-retyper".
 After writing up a brief description, we recommend including the following sections.

 ## Features